How do I analyze team radar results?

 Once the team has completed the assessment, you’re ready to analyze the results, usually during a retrospective session with an AgilityHealth Facilitator and your ScrumMaster.

 To view the results of your team's assessment, log into AgilityHealth, which will land you on the Team Dashboard.
-Click on your team's icon on the Team Dashboard.
+Click on your team's avatar on the Team Dashboard.
 This will take you to your team’s assessments dashboard.
 Click on the specific assessment of interest and your results radar will appear in Summary view.

 When analyzing the results, you should: